 For the majority of the field trips, we would have lunch while we're out on the trip before returning to our school buses, so I had to bring my own lunch, which is usually a sandwich.
 I packed light and exchanged my everyday purse for a compact backpack so that I could fit my lunch, wallet, phone and band aids!
 Band aids have come to the rescue for me a couple of times when kids accidentally trip.

-Usually the teacher has some too but when we split up into small groups, having your own supply can be life savers for meltdowns.
-One time, I also packed fruit snacks enough for my small group and an 8-pack of apple juice boxes for the zoo.
+Usually the teacher has some supplies too but when we split up into small groups, having your own supply can be life savers for meltdowns.
+Once, I also packed fruit snacks enough for my small group and an 8-pack of apple juice boxes for the zoo.
 I checked with the teacher ahead of time for any allergies in the class first before I did this.
 I knew it was going to be a hot day and I looked like a saint to have come with a small cooler with those snacks and cold drinks when we took a couple of breaks during our sweaty walk together during the field trip.
 So for that particular field trip, I carried my backpack and had a very compact cooler that kind of looked like a purse as well with me.
 Another thing that has saved me and kept the kids on their best behavior was having a pack of stickers.
 In past field trips, I would reward the kindergarteners a sticker as an incentive for good behavior, if they were assigned to my group.
 I think that has helped me keep the kids together and listen to me better.

 My sons are not near graduating elementary school yet, so I have a few more years and opportunities to volunteer as a chaperone while they are still smaller kids.
 However, I always ask them every time if they prefer that I chaperone on their upcoming field trip or stay home as I want them to know that they have the option to feel independent on a field trip without mama around.
 Thus far, they have always been excited when I'd tell them that their teachers asked me to chaperone and encouraged me to go so that I can spend the day with them!
 I know that there is a possibility that one day, they will tell me that they can go to a field trip without me, or when I have a job that will not allow me to chaperone anymore.
 When either of that happens, then I will have to sit out and accept my fate.
 Until then, I'm going to enjoy being a chaperone as much as I can!